VitorRenanSD/multiplication-table/README.md

-Just run this .py archive in your IDE and its all done! :)
+Just run this .py archive into your IDE and its all done :3c